rackerlabs/design-system/_component_design/text-fields.md

 ### Error

+An inactive and error state occurs when the user closes or submits a form and a required field is empty.

 Consider the following guidelines when you construct an error state text field:

 - The text field container changes color to reflect the invalid state.